 - Signature of the company director

-Do I need to be inside or outside IR35 to be eligible to be paid through dividends?
+Do I need to be outside IR35 to draw dividends?